liuhuixin/cheats_for_PUBG/README.md

 - no grass (+ 5%-20% fps)
 - color of the projectile, clothing and personage
 - player sigh animation is disabled
-- bypasses anti-cheat
-- works at the time of loading
 - the ability to view through the walls when the character comes to her point-blank
 - optimization of sounds (steps + 200%, no red zone)
 - no smoke and flash action